|Locations:||up to 5|

-Granada and Rank were noted to be interesting in buying the architecturally interesting services and kitting them out in their own style.
+Granada and Rank were known to be interested in buying Taverna's services and kitting them out in their own style.
 A stumbling point for Rank was that they wouldn't be allowed Leigh Delamere as it would give them a monopoly.
 At the other end of the scale, Granada had absolutely no interest in the isolated and poorly-reputed Washington, and were willing to do anything not to end up with it.

-Granada did eventually agree to purchase all five sites, Washington included, for £2.1million (1973, £24.7million in 2016), making them the largest operator on the motorway network.
+Granada did eventually agree to purchase all five sites, Washington included, for £2.1million (1973; £24.7million in 2016).
+This made them the largest operator on the motorway network.

 The following services were owned by Taverna: